ayatokura/ai-openscale/wos-fairness-ovr.md

 - age
 - zip code

 In addition to detecting protected attributes, {{site.data.keyword.aios_short}} recommends which values within each attribute should be set as the monitored and the reference values.
-So, for example, {{site.data.keyword.aios_short}} recommends that within the "Sex" attribute, the bias monitor be configured such that "Woman" and "Non-Binary" are the monitored values, and "Male" is the reference value.
+For example, {{site.data.keyword.aios_short}} recommends that within the `Sex` attribute, the bias monitor be configured such that `Female` and `Non-Binary` are the monitored values, and `Male` is the reference value.
 If you want to change any of the recommendations, you can edit them via the bias configuration panel.

 Recommended bias monitors help to speed up configuration and ensure that you are checking your AI models for fairness against sensitive attributes.
 As regulators begin to turn a sharper eye on algorithmic bias, it is becoming more critical that organizations have a clear understanding of how their models are performing, and whether they are producing unfair outcomes for certain groups.

 ## Understanding Fairness
 {: #mf-understand}

 {{site.data.keyword.aios_short}} checks your deployed model for bias at runtime.
-To detect bias for a deployed model, you must define fairness attributes, such as Age or Gender, as detailed in the following [Configuring the Fairness monitor](#mf-config) section.
+To detect bias for a deployed model, you must define fairness attributes, such as `Age` or `Sex`, as detailed in the following [Configuring the Fairness monitor](#mf-config) section.

 It is mandatory to specify the output schema for a model or function in {{site.data.keyword.pm_short}}, for bias checking to be enabled in {{site.data.keyword.aios_short}}.
 The output schema can be specified using the `client.repository.ModelMetaNames.OUTPUT_DATA_SCHEMA` property in the metadata part of the `store_model` API.
 For more information, see the [{{site.data.keyword.pm_full}} client documentation](http://wml-api-pyclient-dev.mybluemix.net/#repository){: external}.